omrisarig13/vim-auto-abbrev/README.md

 git clone https://github.com/omrisarig13/vim-auto-abbrev.git ~/.vim/bundle/vim-auto-abbrev
 ```
 Than reload Vim and run `:helptags ~/.vim/bundle/vim-auto-abbrev/doc/` in it.

+## Farther Reading
+For father reading and explanation about all the plugin usage and possible
+configuration read the help of the plugin (install it and then run
+`help auto-abbrev.txt`

 ## Contributing
 If you want to contribute to the plugin, please do.